fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

-# F# RFC FS-1063 - Support let! .. and... for applicative functors
+# F# RFC FS-1063 - Support let! .. and... for simultaneous bind to reduce re-execution in computation expressions

 The design suggestion [Support let! .. and... for applicative functors](https://github.com/fsharp/fslang-suggestions/issues/579) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.